pjc0247/UniScript/docs/assetbundle.md

   "testbundle_script");
 ```

-You have to build create 2 seperated asset bundles since Unity does not allow to put scene and other assets ogether.
+You have to build create 2 seperated asset bundles because of Unity does not allow to put scene and other assets ogether.

 Load
 ----